Kyrfuffle/Miscellaneous-Mods/README.md

-# "Improved" Titles
-sigma balls
+# sigma creatures
+Replaces Rogues with Sigmas.

+Yep.
+That's it.
+(actually it changes a few other things too)